-If your gym is still closed, there’s probably a group exercise option happening in your local park.
-There’s heaps of classes run specifically for gay men – the ideal opportunity to get hot and sweaty with a group of guys.
+There’s also heaps of classes run specifically for gay men – the ideal opportunity to get hot and sweaty with a group of guys.

 Get back in the swing of things

-The isolation of lock-down might have left you feeling a bit apprehensive and anxious about everything.
+If you haven’t been dating for a while, you might be feeling a bit apprehensive and anxious about everything.
 When it comes to sex, that can really mess with your head.